goschtl/zope/megrok.chameleon/branches/ulif-z3c.pt-less/src/megrok/chameleon/README.txt

 * Macros are referenced differently.
 See appropriate section above.

+* Expressions are parsed in ``Python-mode`` by default.
+This means, instead of ``tal:content="view/value"`` you must use ``tal:content="view.value"``.
+Every occurence of TAL-expressions starting with ``python:`` now can be shortened by skipping this marker.

 Chameleon Genshi templates
 ==========================

-Chameleon provides supprt for Genshi templates which can be used from grok writing templates with the ``.cg`` filename extension.
+Chameleon provides support for Genshi templates which can be used from grok writing templates with the ``.cg`` filename extension.

 Genshi text templates can be used with the ``.cgt`` filename